MFMdeRooij/CRISPRscreen/README.md

 - After performing the CRISPR screen, you might validate the hits.
 With the Sanger script, you can analyze your Sanger sequences from your CRISPRguide cloning in a few seconds.
 Apart from Anaconda3, you need to install the Biopython package (Python).

 Synergy:
 - After a synthetic lethality CRISPR screen in which a nice drug is available for the best hits, you can check for synergy with the initial drug.
 When you have nice S-curves you can use the 4 component fit script.
 When that one is not working, try the Cubic fit script (R).
+For these analyses you use the single drugs and the diagonal combinations.
+You can use BlissSynergy.R in Rstudio (R) or BlissSynergy.py in Spyder (Python) to calculate the Bliss synergy of a matrix-design.

 OncoPrint:
   - To summarize the CRISPR screen hits for multiple cell lines, you can use the OncoPrint script (R).